2017 February Training Session

 Where: RTP HQ

-ISACA-RTC Members - Free (Log in to register)
+ISACA-RTC Members - $40 (Log in to register to ensure discounted fee)

 Affiliated Organizations (IIA, ISSA, Othe ISACA Chapters) - $25

 CPEs: Upto 8

 Whether it is for business items like salaries or for personal items like cars, or even interpersonal things with your spouse or children, you’re negotiating almost every minute of every day of your life.
 In the US, however, we have been accustomed to accepting goods and services at list price… except for IT products purchased by enterprise business.
 IT Professionals throughout these organizations know that negotiation is possible, but they’re rarely equipped with the skills to match their sales counterparts.
 It’s time to stop bringing a knife to a gun fight.